 The Community Rating System is a voluntary incentive program that encourages communities to establish a floodplain management program and recognizes activities that exceed the minimum National Flood Insurance Program (NFIP) requirements.
-This program provides participating communities with discounts on flood insurance premiums.
+By participating in the program, communities earn discounts on flood insurance premiums.

-Pinellas County actively participates in the NFIP on behalf of residents living in unincorporated areas and has been a participant of the CRS since 1993.
+Pinellas County actively participates in the NFIP on behalf of residents living in unincorporated areas and has been since 1993.
 As a participant in the program, Pinellas County’s Floodplain Management Program is audited on a three-year cycle by the Insurance Services Office, Inc. (ISO), contractors for the Federal Emergency Management Agency (FEMA).

 Did you know?

-By providing flood information services and participating in the CRS, Pinellas County residents will save almost $8 million dollars a year on flood insurance policy premiums.
+By providing flood information services and participating in the CRS, unincorporated Pinellas County residents will save more than $10 million dollars a year on flood insurance policy premiums.